rob550-docs/rob550-docs.github.io/docs/staff-guide/mbot-lcm-user-guide.md

 ## Add new LCM message types
+### Communication on Pi only
+> When you want to send data from one program to another when both of them running on the Pi.

+Under editting...

+### Communication between Pi and Pico
+> When you want to grab data from the Pico to the Pi, or you want to send data to the Pico.

 1. Define the data structure.
     - All LCM message types are stored in the `mbot_lcm_base/mbot_msgs/lcmtypes` directory.
-To add a new LCM type, create your custom LCM message in this location.
+To add a new LCM type, create your custom LCM message `mbot_example_t.h` in this location.
 2. Define the channel
     - Messages are sent over channels.
-You need to decide whether the Pico board needs to receive or send the message.
-If the message is only relevant to programs on the RPi, you only need to define the LCM channel in `mbot_lcm_base/mbot_lcm_serial/include/mbot_lcm_serial/lcm_config.h`.

-      ```c
-      #define MBOT_EXAMPLE_CHANNEL "MBOT_EXAMPLE"
-      ```
-    - If the message also needs to be sent between the RPi and Pico, you must define both LCM channels and serial channels:
+Since the message needs to be sent between the RPi and Pico, you must define both LCM channels and serial channels, and the definition should be all the same cross files:
-      - In `mbot_lcm_serial/lcm_config.h` for LCM channels.
+      - In `mbot_lcm_base/mbot_lcm_serial/include/mbot_lcm_serial/lcm_config.h`, define serial channels and LCM channels.
-      - In `mbot_firmware/src/mbot_channels.h` for Serial channels.
+      - In `mbot_firmware/src/mbot_channels.h` define serial channels.
         ```c
         #define MBOT_EXAMPLE_CHANNEL "MBOT_EXAMPLE"